Sameep2808/Turtlebot_Obstacle-_Detection/readme.md

 source ./devel/setup.bash
 ```

-To Run the Publisher Node
+To Run the Move Node
 ```
-rosrun beginner_tutorials talker
+rosrun turtlebot_obstacle move
 ```

 To Run the listener Node